Kosoko: British intervention in Lagos

 On 4 December 1851, upon Kosoko's successful repulsion and the defeat of British forces, Consul Beecroft wrote to the Oba of Benin declaring that "Kosoko, by opening fire on a flag of truce, had declared war on England" and therefore had to be replaced by Akitoye.
-He threatened that Kosoko had till the end of the month to surrender otherwise "Lagos would be tesally d stroyed by fire".
+He threatened that Kosoko had till the end of the month to surrender otherwise "Lagos will be totally destroyed by fire".

 On 26 December 1851, in what is now known as the Bombardment of Lagos or Reduction of Lagos, HMS Bloodhound, HMS Teazer, and a flotilla of boats mounted an attack on the Oba's palace.
 Kosoko put up a spirited defence but by 28 December 1851, the battle known locally as Ogun Ahoyaya or Ogun Agidingbi (after boiling cannons) was over with Kosoko and his followers fleeing to Ijebu.
 Akitoye has now installed Oba of Lagos with British support.

 On 1 January 1852, Akitoye signed the Treaty between Great Britain and Lagos abolishing the slave trade.

 Kosoko in exile at Epe

-Kosoko eventually settled in Epe with the permission of the Awujale of Ijebu.
+Kosoko eventually settled in Epe.
 Epe was the place where about 15 years earlier a number of his followers such as his chiefs Dada Antonio and Osho Akanbi had taken refuge.
 By 1852, Kosoko had built up an independent base with about 400 warriors (including Oshodi Tapa) to mount his opposition to Akitoye.

 In 1853, Kosoko mounted two attacks on Lagos; one on 5 August 1853 and another on 11 August 1853 which came dangerously close to the Oba's palace but was rebuffed just in time by a burst of fire from the British naval force under Commander Phillips of HMS Polyphemus.

 Kosoko eventually signed The Treaty of Epe on 28 September 1854 with Consul Benjamin Campbell, agreeing not to make any claims to Lagos or to endanger commerce in Lagos.
 The treaty was a tactical success for Kosoko who got the British to recognize his state in Epe.
 In the big picture, however, the Lagos throne remained out of reach with Akitoye and Dosunmu's descendants firmly rooted.